franzageek/WinEFIMounter/README.md

 Congrats!
 Your EFI Partition is now mounted to "`Z:\`" (or, if it's taken, to another letter at the very end of the alphabet).
 You'll get to this screen, which basically tells you that you have two ways to edit your EFI partition's content:
 - By browsing files and folders using the Command Prompt (via `cd`, `del`, `move` and `copy`)
-  > Although it might seem pretty straightforward, this is the most complicated procedure you can choose.
+  > Although it might seem pretty straightforward, this is the most complicated route you can take.
 Yk, it's always a smarter idea to do things in a GUI when you have the possibility to.
 - By opening an EFI partition's clone in File Explorer
   > This is achieved by copying the entire directory tree of the EFI partition onto a directory that can be accessed with standard privileges.
 In fact, the EFI partition itself it cannot be accessed by TrustedInstaller either, which the highest authority in your system.
 The fun fact is that despite all that it can be easily accessed by an elevated Command Prompt, and you can use it to copy the content over to a folder that you can access with standard user rights.
 So, when you run WinEFIMounter as administrator it will be able to copy the entire partition tree over to a standard directory, which will be then flushed back to the EFI partition once you're done modifying your files.
-  >  > FYI, the directory that will host the clone of the EFI partition is `"C:\EFIPartition\"`.
+  >  > FYI, the directory that will host the clone of the EFI partition is "`C:\EFIPartition\`".

 Anyway, just press any key to skip it.